Keyboard shortcuts

 Tell Engram you’re starting work.
 This helps track metrics and context switches.

-engram session start --agent human
+engram session start --name human

 Step 2: Plan Your Work